microsoft/qsharp-runtime/src/Qir/Tests/qpe/README.md

 # Structure

 I can walk you through all the steps during the Teams call with a screen share.
-Feel free to get in touch with.
+Feel free to get in touch with me.

-The `py_out.json` has been generated from [Quantum/samples/chemistry/IntegralData/Broombridge_v0.2/LiH_sto-3g.yaml](https://github.com/microsoft/Quantum/blob/main/samples/chemistry/IntegralData/Broombridge_v0.2/LiH_sto-3g.yaml) with the following Python script
+The `.\py_out.json` has been generated from [Quantum/samples/chemistry/IntegralData/Broombridge_v0.2/LiH_sto-3g.yaml](https://github.com/microsoft/Quantum/blob/main/samples/chemistry/IntegralData/Broombridge_v0.2/LiH_sto-3g.yaml) with the following Python script
 (in Anaconda env with installed `qsharp`)